 In Hawaii, attempts to legalize doctor-prescribed suicide, using a model based on Oregon’s law, have taken place for years.
-Those, along with proposals in more than 20 other states failed.
-In 2009, three additional bills were introduced in Hawaii but all failed.
-Assisted-suicide advocates vowed to continue introducing legislation until they succeed, no matter how long it takes.
+Those bills have failed but assisted-suicide advocates have vowed to continue introducing legislation until they succeed, no matter how long it takes.

 Current law regarding assisted suicide

 A person commits the offense of manslaughter if the person intentionally causes another person to commit assisted suicide.
 [Haw.
 Rev. Stat. § 707-702 (1) (b)]